brave/node-anonize2-relic/README.md

 it is believed that this package fully complies with the RELIC toolkit's licensing requirements.

 ## You must have CMake installed
-The easiest way to do this is
+The easiest way to do this is:

         npm install -g install-cmake